Introduction to BNPL vs Credit Card Comparison

 How do late fees affect the comparison?

-Late fees can quickly erase any savings from either option.
-BNPL providers and card issuers often charge extra fees or raise rates if you miss payments.
-The calculator does not include these, so staying on time is crucial.
+Late fees can erase the savings from either option very quickly.
+BNPL providers and card issuers may add charges, raise rates, or apply penalty terms if you miss payments.
+The calculator does not include those extra costs, so paying on time matters just as much as the APR or fee rate you enter.

 What if my credit card has a 0% intro APR?

-You can approximate a 0% intro APR by entering 0% APR and a months-to-pay value that matches the promo period.
-Just be sure you can clear the balance before the intro rate expires.
+You can approximate a 0% intro APR by entering 0% APR and choosing a payoff period that matches the promotional window.
+That works best only if you are confident you can clear the balance before the regular APR starts.

 Does this calculator include rewards or cashback?

-No. Rewards, points, and cashback are not factored in.
-If your card offers strong rewards, your net cost may be lower than shown.
+No. Rewards, points, and cashback are not included in the calculator's math.
+If your card earns strong rewards, your effective card cost may be lower than the result shown here.

 How should I choose between BNPL and a credit card?

-This optional arcade mini-game turns the same decision into a fast reflex challenge.
-Catch the good deals, avoid expensive traps, and build a streak by steering purchases into the cheaper lane.
+This optional BNPL vs credit card mini-game turns the same cost comparison into a fast reflex challenge.
+Catch the cheaper offers, avoid the traps, and build a streak by steering purchases into the lower-cost lane.
 It does not change the calculator result, but it reinforces the same idea: lower fees and lower interest usually win.